over-light/Rust-Full-Stack/database/postgresql_diesel/README.md

 3. Use ORM(Diesel etc) instead of them.
 Then, include R2D2 for connection reuse.
 4. Make Rust web server with routes.
 5. Use a template engine such as Tera to show visual results.
-6. Substitue it with Yew or another single page app if necessary.
+6. Substitute it with Yew or another single page app if necessary.

 ## Rust Diesel